Two Day Defeasance Closing Process

 - Servicer’s counsel confirms approval and receipt of all due diligence items from the defeasance checklist, including original signatures to the defeasance documents.

-- Buyer and/or New Lender confirm they are in a position to fund into escrow by close of business day 1 or first thing in the morning on day 2.
+- Buyer and/or New Lender confirm they are in position to fund into escrow by close of business day 1 or first thing in the morning on day 2.

 - Borrower authorizes Pensford to “circle” or initiate the purchase of securities to settle day 2.
 Borrower must email the “Securities Purchase Instructions and Authorization” form (a deal specific form will be sent out prior to closing) to Pensford to initiate the purchase of Securities.